5 Tips to Double Your Facebook Traffic in No Time

 - Prepare a list of ‘top 5’ or ‘top 10’ type of articles that are worth gold to you.
 Write a short sentence and let your audience know why you care for them.

-- Incorporate important business keywords into your social media feeds.
+- Incorporate relevant business keywords into your social media feeds.
 It benefits you on social media as well as search engine appearance for organic searches.

 3. Optimize Your Facebook posting Methods